 For pain relief after post-op Day #5, stop giving ibuprofen and continue only with as needed non-narcotic acetaminophen or acetaminophen-with hydrocodone, if necessary ... and no more than one dose every five -to- six hours.

-Call the office if you would like a refill of the prescription medication Please make sure your local pharmacy has it in stock
+- Contact the office if you would like a refill of the narcotic prescription medication